Bayesian Optimization of Hyperparameters from Noisy Marginal Likelihood Estimates: Bayesian optimization of hyperparameters

 \subsection{Bayesian optimization with optimized precision}

 EIS assumes that the duration (or the cost) of function evaluations are unknown, but \emph{fixed} for a given input $\mathbf{x}$; once we visit $\mathbf{x}$, the cost of the function estimate $\hat{f}(\mathbf{x})$ is given.
 However, the user can often \emph{choose} the duration spent to obtain a certain precision in the estimate; for example by increasing the number of MCMC iterations when the marginal likelihood is estimated by MCMC.
-This perspective opens up for strategies that not only optimize for the next evaluation point, but also optimize over the computational resources, or equivalently, the precision of the estimate $\hat{f}(\mathbf{x})$.
-We formally extend BO by modeling the function evaluations with a heteroscedastic GP where the noise variance $\sigma^{2}(G)$ is now an explicit function of the number of MCMC iterations, $G$, or some other duration measure.
+This novel perspective opens up for strategies that not only optimize for the next evaluation point, but also optimize over the computational resources, or equivalently, the precision of the estimate $\hat{f}(\mathbf{x})$.
+We formally extend BO by modeling the function evaluations with a heteroscedastic GP

+where the noise variance $\sigma^{2}(\mathbf{x},G)$ is now an explicit function of the number of MCMC iterations, $G$, or some other duration measure.
 Hence the user can now choose both \emph{where} to place the next evaluation and the \emph{effort} spent in computing it by\emph{ }maximizing